oracle-livelabs/oci/oci-apm-getstarted/08-construct-query/construct-query.md

 	</copy>
 	```

 2. Add a new column for a user name, by inserting **min(UserName) as "User Name",**  to the query.
-Your query should be look like below.
+Your query should look like the one below.

 	``` bash
 	<copy>